 - 1. Developing, implementing and reviewing an appropriate Equal Employment Opportunity Programme. - 2.
 Fostering a positive climate in the workplace, which appreciates a diversity of background and individual contribution, and encourages employees to develop their potential. - 3.
-Selecting the best person for the job on the basis of the job requirements and the ability of that person to perform the job but where it is perceived that two applicants could perform the job equally well, and they are of different sex, the appointment will be made to redress any gender imbalance in the school, department and/or administration ranks. - 4.
+Selecting the best person for the job on the basis of the job requirements and the ability of that person to perform the job but where it is perceived that two applicants could perform the job equally well, and they are of different ...unsure about all of this.
+I would deem this policy as discriminatory.
+Thoughts??
+Personally, I don't think this is a gender conversation...perhaps we ask the Board?, the appointment will be made to redress any gender imbalance in the school, department and/or administration ranks.
+Where it is perceived that two applicants could perform the job equally well, the appointment will be made to redress any imbalance in the school.
+(Under this section should be referenced to the Human Rights Act 1993 as points 4 and 7 fall under this. - 4.
 Ensuring that all Personnel policies, procedures and activities reflect the fundamental principles of the Equal Employment Opportunity Policy, in the recruitment, employment, training and promotion of its employees. - 5.
 Identifying and providing appropriate training programmes to enable employees to best meet the requirements of their current jobs and to develop additional skills with a view to future promotion opportunities. - 6.
 Promoting employees on the basis of performance (past, present and potential), and the willingness of the employee to accept greater responsibility. - 7.
 Maintain a workplace free of discrimination and harassment on the basis of race, colour, ethnic or national origin, gender, religion, marital status, family responsibilities, sexual orientation, intellectual or physical disability or age. - 8.
 At all times relevant employment legislation and current employment agreements will be adhered to.